Habitat for Humanity

 - Learn about the issue: Click here to learn more about the need for affordable housing and how Habitat for Humanity is helping

 - Volunteer: We have weekly shifts for people to serve by doing construction work at build sites and helping our in the ReStore.
 We also have occasional opportunities like neighborhood clean-ups.
 Click here to find out more about these opportunities and helpful information before serving with us.
+To sign up to volunteer with Habitat for Humanity visit our Phoenix Serve page for current opportunities.

 - Fundraising: In addition to serving during shifts, our chapter sponsors a house each year so we work to fundraise in support of that sponsorship.
 Click here to find out about ways you can support fundraising, including our Stud-a-Thon in partnership with Interfraternity Council.